jaybosamiya/cmu-csd-phd_csd-blog/website/content/2023/provable-safe-sandboxing-wasm.md

 author = {name = "Jay Bosamiya", url = "https://www.jaybosamiya.com/" }
 # TODO: Update committee list
 committee = [
-    "The One",
-    "The Only",
-    {name = "Harry Q. Bovik", url = "http://www.cs.cmu.edu/~bovik/"},
+    {name = "The Man, The Myth, The Legend, Harry Q. Bovik", url = "http://www.cs.cmu.edu/~bovik/"}, "TODO: Update this with actual writing skills committee members", ]
-]
 +++

 > What if you could run untrusted code and still be able to sleep at night, safe and sound?
 <p></p>

-Disclaimer: our award-winning work [[1]](#references) can only calm your unsafe-software related fears; we recommend complementing this by additionally checking for monsters under your bed, and leaving a night light on for any fears of things that go bump in the night.
+Disclaimer: our award-winning work [[1]](#references) can only calm your unsafe-software related fears; we recommend complementing this by additionally checking for monsters under your bed, and leaving a night light on, for any fears of things that go bump in the night.

 <figure><a name="fig1"></a><br>